AllenInstitute/aibs-informatics-core/README.md

   - The If you specify multiple keywords in a single commit message, the highest version bump will be used
   - If you specify `(NONE)` keyword in a commit message, the version will not be bumped regardless of other keywords in the commit message.

+## Contributing

+Any and all PRs are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+## Licensing

+This software is licensed under the Allen Institute Software License, which is the 2-clause BSD license plus a third clause that prohibits redistribution and use for commercial purposes without further permission.
+For more information, please visit [Allen Institute Terms of Use](https://alleninstitute.org/terms-of-use/).